AxelColee/info5.sar/design.md

 - *public abstract void setListener(MessageListener listener)* : Sets _listener

-- *public abstract void send(Message message)* : Creates a new EventTask a sets a runnable that sends _message on a channel.
-Ownership of messge is given.
+- *public abstract void send(Message message)* : Creates a new sendEvent and commision a thread to do it.

--*private boolean _send(Message message)* : If the entire message on channel, returns true else returns false, for a partial sent *message*.
-It also sets a new send task if not complete.

--*private void _receive(MessageListener listener) : Fills first _msgLength and then _msg.
-Once msg is complete calls listenr.received(Message msg).
-Finally it resets both Message attributes.
-It also sets a new receive task if not complete.
+-*private void _receive(MessageListener listener) : Creates a new sendEvent and commision a thread to do it.

 - *public abstract void close()* : Calls disconnect on _channel.